 Metabolites like sarmentine, purmorphamine, tapentadol, zolmitriptan, and withaperuvin have been identified in psyllium husk extracts, giving it various nutraceutical properties (8).

-We’ve discussed the benefits that psyllium husk offers and the excellent nutraceutical profile it boasts of.
+We’ve discussed the benefits of psyllium husk and the excellent nutraceutical profile psyllium husk boasts of.
 But could something go wrong if you had too much of it?

 Find out in the next section!